claudiogiovane/go-challenge/README.md

 *Ending the handler*

 After all the accessory functions were done, I focused on the handler again.
 Until then, it had not implemented any solution that gave performance to the service, which resulted in exceeding the maximum time required almost 100% of the time.
-So, I researched how to implement concurrency in go in order for the maximum time not to be exceeded.
-It was necessary that the processing of the URLs be done in parallel.
-That's when I discovered the wonders of goroutine and channel, which make concurrency processing extremely easy and effective.
+So, It was necessary that the processing of the URLs be done in parallel.
+That's when I add the goroutine and channel, which make concurrency processing extremely easy and effective.
 Thus, I opened a channel for the traffic of the sets of numbers when retrieving then and closing it at the end of the merge.
-Thus, the performance of the service reached the satisfactory level and I was finally able to implement the automated tests as I had already learned in the language study phase.
+After that, the performance of the service reached the satisfactory level and I was finally able to implement the automated tests.